stratus-ss/OpenShiftInfra_Docs/src/04-day2-configs/es-README.md

 - **Lifecycle Management**: Establish processes for creating, updating, and deleting secrets as part of the application lifecycle.
 - **Access Controls**: Implement RBAC policies to restrict access to secrets based on the principle of least privilege.
-- **Monitoring and Auditing**: Utilize OpenShift's built-in monitoring and auditing capabilities to track access to secrets and detect unauthorized attempts.
 - **External Integrations**: Evaluate and integrate with external secrets management solutions to leverage advanced features and comply with organizational policies.

 ## External Secrets for Day 2 Components